nimbix/jardoc/docs/apps_tutorial.md

 Notice the substitution of JARVICE_INGRESSPATH environment variable.
 At runtime, this variable contains the ingress subpath used.

-Now grab a screenshot (whatever you wish as long as its a png file) and put it as NAE/screenshot.png.
+Now capture a screenshot and put it as NAE/screenshot.png.

+Note: The screenshot can be any image in 16:9 aspect ratio.
+Also, the image resolution of 960*540 works best for optimal display.

+Then
-Now create the final Dockerfile:
+create the final Dockerfile:

 ```dockerfile
 FROM nginxinc/nginx-unprivileged:latest